 Nevertheless, we note that employees now expect more flexibility in their working day.
 This also involves the “spatial” organization of work.
 Working in a group in a place of ideation, isolating yourself in a telephone bubble or quite simply finding yourself in an open space shared with your colleagues: for each mission, its place.
 This is the principle of flex office.

-Anne-Sophie Winiszewski, Director at The Boson Project , companies that plan to implement the flexible office “must carry out a thorough reflection on the flexibilization of their organization and what this implies for the teams ”.
+According to Anne-Sophie Winiszewski, Director at The Boson Project, companies that plan to implement the flexible office “must carry out a thorough reflection on the flexibilization of their organization and what this implies for the teams ”.
 Indeed, redesigning and redistributing spaces has an impact on office relationships.
 Management, team cohesion can be turned upside down.

 This is why employees must be involved, or at least informed, of the evolution of working methods within the company.
 For AS.
 Wineszewski, employees could indeed turn away from it "if they perceive it only as a tool for saving money for the company".